unee-t/apienroll/README.md

 - LAMBDA_TO_RDS_SECURITY_GROUP
 - API_ACCESS_TOKEN

+Make sure to check the AWS variables needed by the unee-t/env codebase in the [pre-requisite described in the README file]](https://github.com/unee-t/env#pre-requisite).

 ## Travic CI variables:

 These should be declared as Settings in Travis CI for this Repository.